You Are Our Priority

 Your Voice.
 Our Experience.
 Seeking Solutions for All Workers.

-Why is My North Carolina Workers’ Compensation Claim Being Denied?
+Why is My Charlotte, North Carolina Workers’ Compensation Claim Being Denied?

 With very few exceptions, all businesses that employ three or more employees whether they are sole proprietors, LLCs, partnerships, or incorporated must carry workers’ compensation insurance, or qualify as self-insured employers as required by the North Carolina Workers’ Compensation Act.